bhatti/api-mock-service/README.md

 ```

 Above curl command will automatically record all requests and responses and create mock scenario to play it back.
 For example, if you call the same
 API again, it will return a local response instead of contacting the server.
-You can customize the proxy behavior for record by adding `"X-Mock-Record: true`  header to your request.
+You can customize the proxy behavior for record by adding `X-Mock-Record: true`  header to your request.

 ## Recording a Mock Scenario via API
 Alternatively, you can use invoke an internal API as a pass through to invoke a remote API so that you can